When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Introduction

 \section{Introduction}

 Measuring black hole (BH) masses is fundamental both to astrophysics and to tests of general relativity.
 Mass determines the gravitational radius that defines the event horizon, and recent horizon-scale imaging has resolved the black hole shadow (BHS)\footnote{We use ‘BHS’ to refer to the region on the observer’s screen corresponding to photons that are captured by the BH, leaving a dark area against the surrounding emission.
-It is circular in the Schwarzschild case, and displaced or distorted by spin and inclination in the Kerr case.} in M87* and Sagittarius A*, in agreement with the predictions of general relativity \citep{EventHorizonTelescopeCollaboration2019f,EventHorizonTelescopeCollaboration2022d,EventHorizonTelescopeCollaboration2022e,EventHorizonTelescopeCollaboration2022f}.
+It is circular in the Schwarzschild case, and displaced or distorted by spin and viewing inclination in the Kerr case.} in M87* and Sagittarius A*, in agreement with the predictions of general relativity \citep{EventHorizonTelescopeCollaboration2019f,EventHorizonTelescopeCollaboration2022d,EventHorizonTelescopeCollaboration2022e,EventHorizonTelescopeCollaboration2022f}.
 Mass also anchors the scaling relations that link supermassive black holes (SMBH) to the growth of their host galaxies, and sets the Eddington limit that regulates accretion and feedback \citep{Kormendy2013,Fabian2012,Heckman2014}.
-Traditional dynamical methods, including stellar and gas kinematics, reverberation mapping, single-epoch virial methods, and even water megamaser disk systems, probe the motions of tracers in the gravitational potential to infer a BH mass estimate.
-By contrast, very long baseline interferometry (VLBI) achieves horizon-scale resolution and delivers a geometric probe of space-time itself.
+Traditional dynamical methods, including stellar and gas kinematics, reverberation mapping, single-epoch virial methods, and water megamaser disk modeling with VLBI maps of the maser distribution, probe the motions of tracers in the gravitational potential to infer a BH mass estimate.
+By contrast, submm-mm VLBI of the horizon-scale emission delivers a geometric probe of spacetime itself.

-Direct imaging of a BHS using VLBI at submillimeter-millimeter (submm-mm) wavelengths requires that the emission of the AGN-core surrounding the SMBH be (1) large enough in angular size to be resolved by the interferometric baseline, (2) sufficiently bright, and (3) optically thin at the observing frequency.
-In this work, we evaluate AGN hosting water megamaser disks in terms of their predicted angular BHS sizes and the flux densities of their AGN-cores in the submm-mm regime, two fundamental parameters governing the feasibility of BHS-scale VLBI imaging.
+Direct imaging of a BHS using VLBI at submillimeter/millimeter (submm-mm) wavelengths requires that the emission of the AGN core surrounding the SMBH be (1) large enough in angular size to be resolved by the interferometric baseline, (2) sufficiently bright, and (3) optically thin at the observing frequency.
+In this work, we evaluate AGN hosting water megamaser disks in terms of their predicted angular BHS sizes and the flux densities of their AGN cores in the submm-mm regime, two fundamental parameters governing the feasibility of BHS-scale VLBI imaging.